rage/java-programming/data/part-8/1-recap.md

 2: vacuum clean
 Command: **completed**
 Which task was completed? **2**
-Task go to the store tehty
+Task: go to the store
 Command: **list**
 1: go to the store
 Command: **add**